UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

 Notes:
+Once you open the file, you have to find the merge conflict.
 The beginning of the merge conflict is preceded by `<<<<<<<` and the end of the merge conflict is marked by `>>>>>>>`.
 Between these markings, Git also inserts a separator (`=======`).